mmilkova/nlp-values/README.md

-<b>Detecting value-expressive text posts in Russian social media</b>
+<h1>Detecting value-expressive text posts in Russian social media</h1>

 This is the repository of the project.